Understanding the Effects of Distractors on Reasoning Vision-Language Models: Additional experimental results

 \subsection{Full quantitative results on Idis dataset}

-In this section, we provide additional quantitative results on the Idis dataset across all four reasoning VLMs (Qwen3-VL-Thinking, Intern-S1-mini, GLM-4.1V-Thinking, and R1-OneVision). \cref{fig:number_distractor-length-acc} reports accuracy as a function of reasoning length for different numbers of distractors, averaged over five random seeds.
-For every reasoning VLM, increasing the number of distractors consistently shifts the length–accuracy curve downward while leaving the overall range of reasoning lengths largely unchanged, indicating that visual distractors mainly reduce accuracy at comparable lengths rather than inducing longer reasoning. \cref{fig:attribute_appendix} shows the relationship between reasoning length and the number of generated visual attributes.
-All models exhibit a strong linear positive correlation: longer traces systematically produce more attributes, and this trend holds regardless of the number of distractors.
+In this section, we provide additional quantitative results on the Idis dataset across all four reasoning VLMs (Qwen3-VL-Thinking, Intern-S1-mini, GLM-4.1V-Thinking, and R1-OneVision). \cref{fig:full_semantic} shows that, across all models, conflicting distractors cause the largest declines with downward shifts, indicating that reasoning VLMs are most vulnerable to distractors that semantically conflict with the target object.
+As illustrated in \cref{fig:idis_textual_full}, typographic distractors rendered as images exhibit a similar trend to visual distractors across all four models, shifting the length--accuracy curve downward with only a limited increase in reasoning length.
+As shown in \cref{fig:math_textual_full}, textual distractors inserted into the question prompt reduce accuracy across all four models by inducing longer reasoning traces. \cref{fig:attribute_appendix} shows the relationship between reasoning length and the number of generated visual attributes.
+All models exhibit a strong linear positive correlation: longer traces systematically produce more attributes, and this trend holds regardless of the number of distractors. \cref{fig:att_full} presents that increasing the number of distractors does not substantially change the total number of attributes, but consistently increases the fraction of distractor-related attributes.
 Finally, \cref{fig:attribute_acc_appendix} illustrates that the distractor-related attribute ratio is negatively correlated with the accuracy.
 As the fraction of attributes assigned to distractors increases, accuracy monotonically decreases, and when distractor attributes dominate, accuracy effectively collapses.
 Taken together, these full quantitative results support our main finding that performance degradation on Idis is driven by how attributes are allocated to visual distractors rather than the target object, not by an overall expansion of the reasoning length.